 New accounting procedures for construction industry businesses

-- Sells construction services to other builders where the builders make an onward supply of the services to their customer.
+- A VAT registered Construction Industry business (the sub contractor) sells construction services to other CIS contractors where that contractor will go on to make an onward supply of the services to their customer.

 What is changing?

-Under current rules, a builder charges VAT to their customer, collects the VAT from the customer and accounts for it in Box 1 of their relevant VAT return.
+Under current rules, a CIS business charges VAT to their customer, will collect the VAT from their customer when the invoice is paid and will account for it to HMRC in Box 1 (outputs) of their VAT return.

 Which sales are caught by the new rules?

 The new reverse charge procedures will apply to the following transactions: